robaho/cpp-trader/README.md

 use `bin/cpp-trader` to start the exchange.

 use `cpp_fix_engine/bin/sample_client` or `cpp_fix_engine/massquote.sh` to start quoting against the exchange.

+use `cpp_fix_engine/bin/sample_sendorder` to send a new order and wait for fill or timeout.

 use `kill -USR1 <pid>` where `pid` is the exchange process to dump all of the books.